Tim Cook visited Good Morning America and said things

 Tim: Well, what I do is I interact on policy, not politics.
 I'm not a political person on either side.
 I'm not political.
 And so I'm kind of straight down the middle, and I focus on policy.
 And so I’m, I'm very pleased that the president and the administration is accessible to talk about policy.

-Compare this with how Tim responded to the question about his possible future retirement:
+Compare this to how Tim responded to that question about retirement:

 GMA: And I read recently where you said you wanted to step back a little bit…